priyansh007/AutoBots/README.md

 2. Navigate to the backend folder and run ```python manage.py runserver```

 ## How to use
-Simply add a single or multiple documents and upload.
+Simply add a single document or multiple documents and upload.
 Once uploaded, ask a question to see what the bot says!